Justink-08/alx-low_level_programming/0x00-hello_world/README.md

-A C program that prints exactly "Programming is like building a multilingual puzzle
+a program that prints a statement